-The following list of common issues is intended for individual reference only, and may not reflect the specific issues of every 1995 Corvette.
+The following list of common issues is intended for individual reference only, and may not reflect the specific issues of every 1996 Corvette.
 This information comes from a variety of sources including the NHTSA Defects Reports pages.
-While the intent of this page is to identify the common issues pertaining to the 1995 Corvette, it is not an all-inclusive list and should be used for reference only.
+While the intent of this page is to identify the common issues pertaining to the 1996 Corvette (including the Collectors Edition and the Grandsport,) it is not an all-inclusive list and should be used for reference only.

 Failure of the Ignition Lock Cylinder occurs, though infrequently, preventing the vehicle from starting.